Solar Terms or Seasonal Points for Late Summer and Autumn

 Here are a few ways to support yourself during the autumn solar terms:

-I hope this gives you some good ideas on how to work with the solar terms using Chinese Medicine!
-Find all the seasonal terms here.
-To learn more about harmonizing with the seasons, check out my annual course, Six Seasons!
+I hope this provides you with some valuable ideas for using the solar terms in conjunction with Chinese Medicine.
+I’ve included all the seasonal terms for you here.
+To learn more about harmonizing with the seasons, check out my annual course, Living Seasons!

 Chinese Medicine for Yoga Online Training